opendocsg/slw-judgments-backfill/2015_SGCA_70/report.md

 68     It remains for us to consider whether the sentences meted out by the Judge against the Appellant are manifestly excessive or otherwise.
 The Judge had ordered the sentence for Charge 1 (15 years’ imprisonment and 12 strokes of the cane) and Charge 9 (7 years’ imprisonment and 6 strokes of the cane) to run consecutively, with all other imprisonment terms to run concurrently, with effect from 16 March 2010.

-69     The Appellant’s primary case is that the sentences for Charges 1 and 6 are manifestly excessive because they are category 1 rapes and not category 2 rapes as found by the Judge (see the GD at [70]) under the benchmark introduced in _Public Prosecutor v NF_ [2006] 4 SLR(R) 849.
+69     The Appellant’s primary case is that the sentences for Charges 1 and 6 are manifestly excessive because they are category 1 rapes and not category 2 rapes as found by the Judge (see the GD at [70]) under the benchmark introduced in _Public Prosecutor v NF_ <span class="citation">[2006] 4 SLR(R) 849</span>.
 To summarise, category 1 rapes are rapes that feature no aggravating or mitigating circumstances while category 2

 rapes are rapes where there had been exploitation of a particularly vulnerable victim.
 The Appellant says that these cannot be category 2 rapes because the Appellant and the victim were not in a true familial relationship given the minimal contact between the Appellant and the victim prior to the offences.